EvaJF/AdvisIL/README.md

 4. Parse log files and save results in a structured format

-### 7. Compute recommendations for reference scenarios using AdvisIL

-TO ADD : csv with parsed results for ref and test.

-TO ADD : code with ranking reco. --> folder `reco`

-### 8. Compute recommendations for test scenarios using AdvisIL
+### 8. Compute recommendations using AdvisIL

-Do the same thing for test experiments.

-### 9. Analyze the results

-Last but not least, plot a few visualizations

-see if necessary/easy.
+Parsed results for reference configurations and for test configurations are provided in csv format [here](./results/).

+Compute the recommendations and reproduce the results of the paper by running the following command.

+> python ./reco/advisil_reco_vote.py ./results/ref_configs.csv ./results/test_configs.csv

-### 10. Wrapping up
+### 9. Wrapping up

 In this repository, we provide a detailed tutorial to :
 - reproduce the results presented in our WACV 2023 article "AdvisIL - A Class-Incremental Learning Advisor",